 In some cases, however, the area is still very gray.
 When it comes to jobs, the rules that popular culture play by do not necessarily apply.
 The question must be asked: Can you be denied a job because of a medical marijuana card?

-While medical marijuana has been a thriving industry in the United States since California issued legislation in 1996 and recreational cannabis has been legalized in 18 states and one district, the federal government has never been on cannabis’ side.
-Most recently, the current Attorney General of the United States, Jeff Sessions, is a vocal proponent against legalization.
+While medical marijuana has been a thriving industry in the United States since California issued legislation in 1996, and recreational cannabis has been legalized in 10 states, the federal government has never been on cannabis’ side.
+Most recently, the former Attorney General of the United States, Jeff Sessions, very vocally opposed legalization